brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 >
 > Tap on the "Folders" button in the left side panel.
 Then tap on the folder button beside an email account to show the folders.
 You may have to tap the left arrow beside the folder heading to go back to the correct account.

 So, if you're trying out AltaMail and want to navigate through multiple folders in one session, now you know how to do it---**but** only from the steps I gave above, **not** from the documentation.
-It would be one thing if AltaMail were sufficiently popular that there were a million Web pages out there with "The AltaMail manual that EuroSmartz forgot to write" kind of help for you from other users, but that's just not reality.
+It would be one thing if AltaMail were sufficiently popular that there were a million web pages out there with "The AltaMail manual that EuroSmartz forgot to write" kind of help for you from other users, but that's just not reality.

 As for the procedure itself: it's clunky even on an iPad in landscape view, where you have all the room in the world to play this game.
 On an iPhone in portrait view, though, it's a now-you-see-it-now-you-don't mess, even if you're sitting safely in a chair with nothing else going on around you; I'd especially hate to try it while walking or as a car passenger.